 The biggest advantage is that this is an easy approach to implement.
 It is based on business practices that are familiar to many and can be implemented as a somewhat simple recipe.
 This also makes it easier to find guides, since training can easily be standardized.

 Because of the focus on manipulations like novelty, the fear of missing out and behind the scene access this is not a sustainable approach.
 We need to constantly re-invent products, making this an expensive approach in the long run.

 Similarly, adding takeaways and partners is an easy way to show added value to justify a higher price point.
-This, combined with the need for novelty, creates a commodification cycle that requires to either replace elements of the tour on a regular basis or rely on promotions and discounts.
+This, combined with the need for novelty, creates a commodification cycle that requires either replacing elements of the tour on a regular basis or relying on promotions and discounts.